pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

-We are using the built-in map control, which allows us to display the gas stations with their appropriate color, automatically center on the user\'s current location and display additional information about each gas station when selecting the location pin.
+We are using the built-in map control, which allows us to display the gas stations with their appropriate color, automatically center on the user's current location and display additional information about each gas station when selecting the location pin.